 We can come out to your location, trap any and all of your cats, fix them, Rabies vaccinate them, and return them to your neighborhood or business…think you don’t want them back?
 Click here for the full T-N-R story!

-A: Trap-Neuter-Return (T-N-R) is the method behind HSSM’s FREE “Community Cats” program, which offers assistance for neighborhoods, businesses, and individuals who are facing overpopulation of outdoor/feral/wild/neighborhood cats.
+A: Trap-Neuter-Return (T-N-R) is the method behind HSSM’s “Community Cats” program, which offers assistance for neighborhoods, businesses, and individuals who are facing overpopulation of outdoor/feral/wild/neighborhood cats.
 Usually these cats are fed by one or more members of the nearby community, but the people feeding them rarely consider themselves the cats’ owner.

 Lack of ownership often means that these cats never receive veterinary care, including basic vaccinations, and these cats are more-often-than-not left to reproduce uncontrollably.